 Being an RPG you also find quite a variety of loot and so far the gear has been more interesting then I expected.
 You have three core attributes that gear can improve, but they also can have other bonuses and be modded.
 Some also have set bonuses, wearing several pieces from the same set grants you additional bonuses for that set.

 You also of course level up and acquire skills.
 I was pretty happy to find such a wide array of active abilities you can choose for your agents.
 There are eight platforms in particular, but each one has several variants you can unlock.

-For example, you can have a placeable turret that attacks foes, a sniper version or flame-thrower variant.
-You can have a drone that magnetically deflects bullets, drops bombs or heals allies.
-There is a large shield that protects you the most, but you can only use your sidearm or a smaller shied that lets you use a primary weapon.
-You have a lot of choices you can make for your load outs, both statistically and actively.
+For example, you can have a placeable turret that attacks foes, a sniper version, or a flame-thrower variant.
+You can have a drone that magnetically deflects bullets, drops bombs, or heals allies.
+There is a large shield ability that protects you the most, but you can only use your sidearm or a smaller shield that lets you use a primary weapon.
+You have a lot of choices you can make for your load-outs, both statistically and actively.

-I’ve also given the conflict mode a whirl, which is basically a drop in, drop out PvP mode where you fight in skirmish or for control points.
-You take in your own loadout including skills which actually makes the gameplay feel far more unique than I was expecting.
+I’ve also given the conflict mode a whirl, which is basically a drop-in, drop out PvP mode where you fight in skirmish or for control points.
+You take in your own loadout including skills that actually makes the gameplay feel far more unique than I was expecting.
 Statistics in PVP are normalized so no one has any advantage over another except through skill.
 You can earn rewards and take them with you to the main game which is a nice feature.

 The Dark zone makes a return, but it’s one of the pools I’ve yet to stick my toes in.
 The game again is very content heavy.